 It's already used by AIB, to mitigate errors in tax deductions on mortgages to which customers are entitled, but don’t always receive due to regular changes in the rules

-"It's usually something we figure out and fix, but it annoys customers and it annoys the regulator and it costs us effort and time," Hayes said.
+"It's usually something we figure out and fix, but it annoys customers and it annoys the regulator and it costs us effort and time," said Hynes.

 "We applied artificial intelligence looking backwards, and we discovered that if we had an AI watching what was going on and dealing with this for us, it would have identified over 90% of the errors that had slipped through the net."